 Depending on your size, you can store between 2,000 and 4,000 micrograms (mcg) in your body, mainly in the liver.

-Yes, that’s only 2-4 grams, which doesn’t sound like a lot, but the recommended daily allowance (RDA) of vitamin B12 is 2.4 mcg.
+Yes, that’s only a fraction of a gram, which doesn’t sound like a lot, but the recommended daily allowance (RDA) of vitamin B12 is just 2.4 mcg.

 In addition, having too much vitamin B12 isn’t a bad thing, but not having enough can cause serious health issues.

 So while you don’t need to start supplementing right away, it’s not a bad idea to pick one up at some point.
 Here’s a list of the best vegan vitamin B12 supplements (some supplements are not vegan).